spaceoden/darknewtab/README.md

-# Dark New Tab
+# Dark New Tab, *now with 20% less bullshit!*
 ![image](https://github.com/dandydanny/darknewtab/blob/master/darknewtab_github_screen_ani.gif)
 A minimalistic grey new tab page for Google Chrome.
 No external network requests.
 No analytics.
 No tracking.
 No bullshit.
+And no animation.

 ### What?
 1. A minimalistic new tab page replacement for Chrome.
-1. New tab page fades from black to dark grey; easy on your eyes.
+1. New tab page is a static dark grey page; no distracting animation.

 ### Why?
 1. Default Chrome new tab page makes network requests and show thumbnail images of previously visited sites